angelprzz/websockets-chat-app/README.md

 ## How to run
 1. Download or clone the project
-2. Install the dependencies with "npm install"
+2. Install the dependencies with `npm install`
-3. Start the project with "npm run start".
+3. Start the project with `npm run start`.
 4. Open http://localhost:3000 in your browser.